Home

 Any request for information from a bureau is processed simply by entering your name and social security number in a computer linked by modem to the bureau.
 In moments your profile is retrieved and returned to the creditor.

-The local bureau retrieves your credit bureau history from one of these three bureaus with which it has a formal affiliation.
+The local bureau retrieves your credit history from one of these three bureaus with which it has a formal affiliation.
 But it is these three large credit bureaus that compile and disseminate your free yearly credit report

 The local bureau merely acts as a middleman for its local creditors.
 But creditors can and do bypass the local bureaus and go directly to the big three.